-In this case, we would apply for Medicaid immediately and ask for benefits under the Home and Community Based Services (HCBS) waiver, which is now known as Global Options.
+In this case, we would apply for Medicaid immediately and ask for benefits under the Home and Community Based Services (HCBS) waiver, which in 2009 will be consolidated under a statewide program known as Global Options.

 We designate Robert as the "institutionalized spouse."
-Therefore, any of the assets which are spent from that point forward will come off Robert's side as part of a Medicaid spend down.
+Therefore any of the assets which are spent from that point forward will come off Robert's side as part of a Medicaid spend down.
 If Mildred spends her assets down to the point where he qualifies for home based services (in this case they would have a spend down of nearly \$100,000 after the division of assets), then when Robert later needs nursing home care, he would already be Medicaid qualified.
 This planning may save the family tens of thousands of dollars.